A letter to DC-area Alliance for Democracy Colleagues from Ronnie Dugger

 Direct action edged in civil disobedience is the missing necessary

-ingredient in all our efforts to arouse the country to stop the crimes
+ingredient in all our efforts to arouse the country to stop the crimes that

 are being perpetrated against the people day after day in the national